42folders/learning-journal/Git-ting started.md

+# Adding a new git repo to GitHub
 I've just added a new git repo to my Github with the following code that Github provides as a guide:

 To use these lines, open up a Terminal window.
 At the command line, change directory to the folder which you want to create a local repo: